MatthewHeun/RCLabels/cran-comments.md

 ## Context

-`RCLabels` v0.1.7 is a minor update that
+`RCLabels` v0.1.7 contains minor changes that

 - updates the GitHub Actions for continuous integration testing and